Solar Panels: Are They Worth the Investment?

 Right up front, we want to acknowledge that there are individual and collective benefits to solar energy — regardless of the financials.

-Solar is undebatably a greener source of energy than traditional alternatives, even taking manufacturing and transportation emissions into account, with 13 to 18 times less of a carbon footprint than coal and natural gas.
+Solar is undeniably a greener energy source than traditional alternatives, even when considering manufacturing and transportation emissions.
+In fact, it has 13 to 18 times less of a carbon footprint than coal and natural gas

-Key Takeaway: Solar is worth the investment for most homeowners, but there are a few exceptions.
+For most homeowners, solar is worth the investment— but there are a few exceptions.

 Here are some baseline numbers that can serve as an example as we walk you through some points to consider: